 There are some problems with interconnect modeling of version 4.2 also.
 Version 4.2 utilizes 2 types of wires in the delay model, 'local' and 'global'.
 The local type is used for wordlines and bitlines, while the global type is used for all other wires.
 The resistance per unit length and capacitance per unit length for these two wire types are also calculated in a convoluted manner.
 For a given technology, the resistance per unit length of the local wire is calculated by assuming ideal scaling in all dimensions and using base data of a 0.8-micron process.
 The base resistance per unit length for the 0.8-micron process is itself calculated by assuming copper wires in the base 0.8-micron process and readjusting the sheet resistance value of version 3.2 which assumed aluminium wires.
 As the resistivity of copper is about 2/3rd that of aluminium, the sheet resistance of copper was computed to be 2/3rd that of aluminium.
 However, this implies that the thickness of metal assumed in versions 3.2 and 4.2 are the same which turns out to be not true.
-When we compute sheet resistance for the 0.8-micron process with the thickness of local wire assumed in version 4.2 and assuming a resistivity of 2.2 μ ohm-cm for copper, the value comes out to be a factor of 3.4 smaller than that used in version 3.2.
+When we compute sheet resistance for the 0.8-micron process with the thickness of local wire assumed in version 4.2 and assuming a resistivity of 2.2 $\mu$ ohm-cm for copper, the value comes out to be a factor of 3.4 smaller than that used in version 3.2.
 In version 4.2, resistance per unit length for the global wire type is calculated to be smaller than that of local wire type by a factor of 2.04.
 This factor of 2.04 is calculated based on RC delays and wire sizes of different wire types in the 2004 ITRS but the underlying assumptions are not known.
-Another problem is that even though the delay model makes use of two types of wires, local and global, the area model makes use of just the local wire type and the pitch calculation of all wires (local type and global type) are based off the assumed width and spacing for the local wire type; this results in an underestimation of pitch (and area) occupied by the global wires
+Another problem is that even though the delay model makes use of two types of wires, local and global, the area model makes use of just the local wire type and the pitch calculation of all wires (local type and global type) are based off the assumed width and spacing for the local wire type; this results in an underestimation of pitch (and area) occupied by the global wires.

 Capacitance per unit length calculation of version 4.2 also suffers from certain problems.
 The capacitance per unit length values for local and global wire types are assumed to remain constant across technology nodes.
-The capacitance per unit length value for local wire type was calculated for a 65 nm process as (2.9/3.6)230 = 185 fF/m where 230 is the published capacitance per unit length value for an Intel 130 nm process [10], 3.6 is the dielectric constant of the 130 nm process and 2.9 is the dielectric constant of an Intel 65 nm process [8].
-Computing the value of capacitance per unit length in this manner for a 65 nm process ignores the fact that the fringing component of capacitance remains almost constant across technology-nodes and scales very slowly [6][11].
-Also, assuming that the dielectrics.
+The capacitance per unit length value for local wire type was calculated for a 65nm process as (2.9/3.6)\230 = 185 fF/m where 230 is the published capacitance per unit length value for an Intel 130nm process [42], 3.6 is the dielectric constant of the 130 nm process and 2.9 is the dielectric constant of an Intel 65nm process [4].
+Computing the value of capacitance per unit length in this manner for a 65nm process ignores the fact that the fringing component of capacitance remains almost constant across technology-nodes and scales very slowly [11, 31].
+Also, assuming that the dielectric constant remains fixed at 2.9 for future technology nodes ignores the possibility of use of lower-k dielectrics.
 Capacitance per unit length of the global type wire of version 4.2 is calculated to be smaller than that of local type wires by a factor of 1.4.
 This factor of 1.4 is again calculated based on RC delays and wire sizes of different wire types in the 2004 ITRS but the underlying assumptions again are not known.